Time zero regularity of Ricci flow: Abstract

 \section{Abstract}

 We consider the problem of when a smooth Ricci flow, for positive time, that attains smooth initial data in a weak sense must be smooth down to the initial time.
-We develop an example where this fails.
+We obtain curvature estimates for an example where this fails that was given in \cite{TY3}.
 We prove a positive result in the case that the flow satisfies a lower $\K$ curvature bound, equivalent to a lower Ricci bound in three dimensions.
 As an application, we prove that Gromov-Hausdorff limits of WPIC1 manifolds are WPIC1.